jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

-2.1.6        What if the management interface is not logged in properly with the notification “The system is busy, please contact the administrator”?
+2.1.6        What if the management interface is not logged in properly with the notification "The system is busy, please contact the administrator"?

-If the management interface is not logged in properly with the notification “The system is busy, please contact the administrator”, please try the following steps to restart part service of the system:
+If the management interface is not logged in properly with the notification "The system is busy, please contact the administrator", please try the following steps to restart part service of the system:

 1. Use command tool to stop tomcat service
       Refer to the step and use the command [coremail stop tomcat]